 Reverse Proxy Security

-Kasm WebApp roles servers come with an NGINX container that sits in front of service containers and other components within the system.
-The default configuration of our NGINX service is fairly secure, however, there are certain configurations that we cannot harden out of the box because the hardening may break certain use cases and/or degrade compatibility.
-Organizations may wish to either harden Kasm’s NGINX configuration even further or place Kasm WebApp servers behind an Enterprise grade reverse proxy or load balancer.
-The following recommendations assume an NGINX reverse proxy, see your vendor’s documentation for details on how to configure these features on your specific device.
+Kasm WebApp roles servers come with an NGINX container (kasm_proxy) that sits in front of service containers and other components within the system.
+This is a required component, however, organizations may wish to either harden the nginx configuration or place the Kasm Workspaces application behind an Enterprise grade reverse proxy or load balancer.

 X-Frame-Options Header